The Inquisition (Captain Scarlet and the Mysterons): Plot

+Regular voice cast

 Production

 Captain Scarlet is one of a number of Supermarionation productions to feature a clip show series finale, the first of which was Stingray's "Aquanaut of the Year" (1965).
 This practice continued for the Andersons' next three puppet series, ending with Joe 90's "The Birthday" (1969).

 "The Inquisition" had been planned long before it was scripted.
 It was deliberately written to exclude scenes from the first episode, to which there had already been flashbacks in "Winged Assassin", "Dangerous Rendezvous" and "Traitor".
 The framing scenes were shot between 22 and 25 November 1967 on Stage 3 at Century 21 Studios on the Slough Trading Estate; this coincided with filming of "The Most Special Agent", the first episode of Joe 90, on Stage 4.
 The finished episode contains only eight minutes of original material, with the flashback to "Crater 101" alone making up another eight minutes of the 25-minute runtime.
 "The Inquisition" is the only episode of Captain Scarlet not to feature Spectrum commander-in-chief Colonel White or the real Cloudbase.

 The Markham Arms pub was designed as a Tudor-style house by Mike Trim and built as a cardboard and Perspex scale model by Alan Shubrook.
 To give the model an aged look, Shubrook used sandpaper to wear down the walls and applied strokes of dark paint around the windows to simulate rain stains.
 He described creating the pub as a "typical day's work" in the Century 21 model-making team.
 The background characters in the pub interior scene were played by 20 of Century 21's "revamp" (guest) puppets.

 Colgan was played by a newly made copy of revamp puppet 19, which had appeared in various guest roles in Captain Scarlet and was making its debut as regular character Sam Loover in Joe 90 while "The Inquisition" was being filmed.
 The copy would go on to appear in the later series.
 Blue's escape from the fake Cloudbase was realised by throwing the puppet through a sheet of glass onto the painted-sky backdrop of the control room set.
 Although these shots were filmed at high speed, the gloved hand of a crew member can be seen launching the puppet.

 The episode's original music included a piano piece, performed by series composer Barry Gray, which is heard during the opening scene set inside the Markham Arms.